RevengeBench

 Observation

-The learner authors probe opponents to elicit targeted behaviour and disambiguate competing hypotheses.
+Active phase: the learner designs probe opponents to elicit specific behaviour from the hidden policy and disambiguate competing hypotheses.

 Evaluation

-The learner submits one runnable hypothesis, scored by how often it picks the same action as the hidden policy on held-out trajectories.
+Test phase: the learner submits one executable policy, scored by how often it picks the same action as the hidden policy on held-out trajectories.

 Arenas